 Start off by familiarizing yourself with the process and keeping careful records of the steps you take.
 In some instances, you may want to be prepared to pay the account.
 This gives you additional leverage to negotiate with your creditors, even if it’s just a partial payment.

-What options are there for removing a charge-off?
+What other options are there for removing charge-offs?

 Contact the Creditor in Writing

 Your first attempt should be to contact the original creditor (usually the bank that has issued the credit card) in writing.
 The creditor is the one who reported it as charged-off, and they are the only ones that can have it removed.

 They may be able to work with you if they still own the account.
 However, some creditors sell their accounts to collections agencies, which means they can no longer negotiate with you on payment.